 Assess: Pupil's needs are assessed initially by their class teacher through their formative and summative assessments.
-If it is felt that any further advice is needed, pupils can be raised to the Inclusion Team who meet once every three weeks to discuss pupils within the school.
+If it is felt that any further advice is needed, pupils can be raised to the SENCo.
+The SENCo will then take appropriate action from this.

-If further support is needed, pupils can then be raised at the In School Review which takes place three times a year and is attended by the school's Educational Psychologist and the Safeguarding Lead for the trust.
+If further support is needed, pupils can then be raised at the In School Review which takes place three times a year and is attended by the school's Educational Psychologist, the school's designated safeguarding lead and where possible outreach services such as Fortis.
 During these meetings, it may be decided that a child will be placed on the SEND register or that an Education, Health and Care assessment will be applied for.

-Plan: Following Inclusion Meetings or In School Reviews, recommendations for pupils are made and passed back to the class teacher.
+Plan: Following In School Reviews, recommendations for pupils are made and passed back to the class teacher.

-If pupils are placed on the SEND register, a SEND Support Agreement will be compiled by the class teacher in conjunction with the Inclusion Manager, the pupil and parents/carers.
+If pupils are placed on the SEND register, a SEND Support Agreement will be compiled by the class teacher with advice from the SENCo, the pupil and parents/carers.
 This will outline targets as well as the support the pupil will receive.